Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

    Treated as indirect lighting and will only show up in :abbr:`SSR (Screen Space Reflection)`\ s and Probes.

 Glass / Refraction BSDF
-   Does not refract lamps.
+   Does not refract lights.
 Does not support Beckmann and GGX Multiscatter distribution.
 See limitation of Refraction.

 Glossy BSDF
    Does not support Beckmann, Ashikhmin-Shirley and GGX Multiscatter distribution.